-A light dose is considered up to 3 grams seeds (1 teaspoon; containing 60-180 mg alkaloids).
+A light dose is considered up to 3 grams of seeds (1 teaspoon; containing 60-180 mg alkaloids).
 Up to 4 grams can create a moderate psychoactive effect, while up to 8 grams is a strong dose.
 1 tablespoon (9 grams; containing 200-600 mg alkaloids), again, may be too much.

 If taking Syrian rue alone, take up to 1 teaspoon as a nootropic for a mild CNS stimulating effect, along with an increase in mental activity and a pleasant dreamy state.
-If you’re looking for an hallucinogenic effect, then you will probably need to take more than a teaspoon.
+If you’re looking for a hallucinogenic effect, then you will probably need to take more than a teaspoon.

 Side effects may include nausea, dizziness, ataxia, tinnitus, hypertension, vomiting, sweating, body tremors, increased heart rate, and anxiety.